Sharon Azrieli: Professional work

-Azrieli has, on numerous occasions, captured the eyes and ears of audiences at Carnegie Hall.
-Her first appearance at the world-renowned theatre was in April 1996 for the Altamura/Enrico Caruso International Voice Competition, in which she performed Francesco Cilea's Adriana Lecouvreur: Act I. Io son l'umile ancella.
-In 2016, She performed Gabriel Fauré’s Requiem, Op.
-48 under conductor Alex Qian with the New England Symphonic Ensemble.
-In 2017 She performed twice at Carnegie Hall.
+In 2016, she was the soprano soloist in Gabriel Fauré's Requiem, Op.
+48 under conductor Alex Qian with the New England Symphonic Ensemble at Carnegie Hall.

+In 2017, she performed twice at Carnegie Hall.
 Once in April, for the Opera Gala Honoring the Career of Tenor Giuseppe Giacomini under conductor Eve Queler and Members of the Opera Orchestra of New York.
 Secondly, in June for Dan Forrest's Jubilate Deo under conductor Tracey S. Resseguie and once again with the New England Symphonic Ensemble.